What exactly is a SKU?

 So, that's it!
 Now you know all about SKUs, bundles, multi-pack units, and what can happen when your products arrive separately or together.

 And always remember:

 SKUs are your friend—and so is your Happiness Engineer.
-So if you have any trouble at all, just get us on the phone, and we’ll walk you through it!
+So if you have any trouble at all, just send us an email or get us on the phone, and we’ll walk you through it!